27 Lies Everyone Puts on a Résumé

 While finding a new job should be seen as a way to try to score a higher salary, you should never do so by lying about what you currently make or more recently made.
 And yet, one collection of research from Grad School Hub found that more people lie about their salary than anything else on their resume, with 40 percent of people admitting to doing so.

 Not only is this morally wrong, but a potential employer could hypothetically reach out to your previous job and uncover your lie, which would most likely disqualify you from securing a position.
-And if you want to negotiate your salary at your current job instead of finding a new one, This Is Exactly How to Ask for a Raise.

 Of those polled in the OfficeTeam study, a staggering 55 percent responded that either they have or know someone who has lied about job duties on their résumé.
 And while this fabrication may seem harmless, it becomes a problem when a new employer calls on you to perform a task that you claimed to have done at your previous job, but actually have no idea how to do.